Natural vs Synthetic

 I have explained why soap isn't as natural as we thought.
 The soap I make is one of the oldest methods of creating this cleansing potion that we know of today.
 Detergents or surfactants (the latter word I use) do the same job as traditionally made soap but they have been processed in slightly different ways to increase lather consistency or cleansing power.
 Not all surfactants should be tarred with the harsh brush but the old school surfactant Sodium Lauryl Sulfate has had a huge bashing over the years.
 It is a very strong surfactant and I can't use it on my skin either because it's very irritating (I have ridiculously sensitive skin).
 I personally think it is better for cleaning ovens and toilets with a pair of strong rubber gloves on.
 There is nothing to suggest that SLS is carcinogenic though, that's layman rumours gone mad.
 There is no real scientific reporting to suggest that.

 Coconut oil contains roughly 50% lauric acid.
-The whole coconut oil that is used in SCS therefore must mean that 50% of it is "lauryl sulfate" but the whole point of the molecular size of SCS as mentioned above is being missed.
-The entire point about 50% lauryl sulfate is moot in this case, it's just another scare tactic to make the ones rattling out such drivel sound superior and erm… natural.
+The whole coconut oil that is used in SCS therefore must mean that 50% of it is "lauryl sulfate" but the fact that the molecular size of SCS as mentioned above is being missed.
+Also the fact that there are the other fatty acids from the coconut oil in the mix.

 What's That Smell?

 Here synthetic fragrance goes head to head with essential oils!
-I do use essential oils in my products because I feel that they are better for your wellbeing and the environment.
-I don't get sensitised to them.
-However natural sourced aroma chemicals can be very tricky and some can be very toxic just like many of their arch enemy synthetic counterparts.
+I do use essential oils in my products.
+Essential oils are very powerful aroma chemicals and can be very tricky.
+Some can be very toxic.
 All of our products are safety assessed by chartered chemists and the measurements of any ingredients including essential oils are well within safe limits.
+IFRA are constatntly updating the restricted and banned allergen lists and as responsible cosmetic formulators we have to keep a good eye on them.

-The problem with synthetic fragrances is they do not have to reveal their entire ingredients lists should you want to see them.
+Synthetics aromas: The problem with synthetic fragrances is they do not have to reveal their entire ingredients lists should you want to see them.
 They use synthesized aroma chemicals and sometimes isolates derived from essential oils.
 They can use other ingredients for binding and fixatives which can often irritate skin, eyes and the respiratory system.
 On the other hand many other folk are not affected by them at all!
 Personally I cannot tolerate most of them at all apart from the odd sweet scent such as chocolate or coconut made with tonka bean, at a push.
 Because of the unclear list of what synthetic fragrances are actually made from I choose to keep usage to an absolute minimum.
+So to conclude, it is really six of one and half a dozen of the other.
+IFRA certified synthetic aromas are only permitted in the UK and EU manufacurers so we have that safety.
+Also I must throw something in here that is extremely important.
+Never ever ingest essential oils orally.
+They can burn you internally and cause toxicity.
+No matter what the sales people, friends or family may say.
+This is a whole other kettle of fish but I will be confident you will heed this very important advice.

 I am very happy to share everything about my products with you, inside and out.
 This is a progressive business venture and journey to seek out the best for you and the Earth both ethically and scientifically.
-I hope not to bamboozle you with too much science jargon but rather explain things a little easier so you can be properly informed and make your personal choices with confidence.
-Creative science and the natural world can sit together in harmony, with the right balance and the right knowledge.
-But more than anything, I just want you to relax and enjoy your Little Blue Hen Soap & Skincare goodies!
+I hope not to bamboozle and bore you to bits with too much geeky jargon.
+I like to explain things a little easier so you can be properly informed and make your personal choices with confidence.
+Creative science and the natural world can sit together in harmony, with the right balance and the trusting of the correct sources of knowledge.
+But more than anything, I just want you to relax and enjoy your Little Blue Hen Soap Savonnerie goodies!